 3. Reasons for Leaving a Job

-Records of civil litigation are scattered throughout the Australia and Asia Pacific where the candidate has lived or worked.
+Records of civil litigation may be scattered throughout Australia and the Asia-Pacific region where the candidate has lived or worked.
 The first step in identifying relevant civil litigation is to locate and thoroughly research such jurisdictions; a review of pertinent court documents may identify accusations of misconduct, harassment or questionable business dealings.

 5. Tax Liens & Financial Disputes

-A review of motor vehicle records within the appropriate region the individual has resided in could identify a prior drink driving charge.
-Multiple charges or arrests may raise concerns about a candidate’s potential substance abuse problem while police records relating to the respective arrest may identify other relevant information.
+A review of criminal records and driver licensing records within the appropriate region the individual has resided in could identify a prior drink-driving charge.
+Multiple charges or arrests may raise concerns about a candidate’s potential substance abuse problems, while police records relating to the respective arrest may identify other relevant information.